evildmp/Arkestra/docs/installation.rst

 `pip install django-cms django-polymorphic BeautifulSoup django-typogrify pyquery easy-thumbnails django-appmedia`

 You can try `pip install PIL`, but it doesn't always seem to work very well.
+This is often because pip installs PIL from source, and if you don't have the development packages (C headers) then it won't compile it with support for all required file formats.
+Make sure you get the `-dev` packages first.
+On a Debian system doing `apt-get install libjpg-dev libpng-dev` before getting PIL via pip fixed a big problem with image uploads because thumbnails weren't being generated.

 From source
 ===========